PrincessRuna/ghost-runner-student-file/README.md

-I have removed any errors
+I have removed any errors and changed the images